Khala-wan/Slarder/README.md

 ```

 ## About Swift4.0
-Slarder is support `Swift4.0`, but the SlarderSimpleExample is not support `Swift4.0`.
-If you want use SlarderSimpleExample in `Swift4.0`.there is a branch named [Swift4.0](https://github.com/Khala-wan/Slarder/tree/Swift4.0)
+Slarder is supported by `Swift4.0`, but SlarderSimpleExample is not supported.
+In case you want to use SlarderSimpleExample in `Swift4.0`, there is a branch named [Swift4.0](https://github.com/Khala-wan/Slarder/tree/Swift4.0).

 ## NextStep